 That’s what I did, not because I was trying very hard to get out of my shameful situation, but because God called me.
 He called me out of it, reminded me of how sweet it could be to be close to Him again–to not hide anymore, to not run anymore.

 There was a point at which I was more desirous of getting away from my sin than of staying in it.
 And from then on, I started a gradual upward climb toward improving my life.
-It wasn’t through my own power, I can clearly see now as I look back; it was through the constant care of the Holy Spirit, Who didn’t slacken in His watchfulness for a second.
+It wasn’t through my own power, however.
+As I look back I can clearly see that it was through the constant care of the Holy Spirit, Who didn’t slacken in His watchfulness for a second.

 I fully believe that it is a result of the Spirit’s leading, His convicting presence, and His enabling me to understand the Scriptures, that I am where I am today.
 Like I said, I used to be sinful.
-Believe me, this involved a lot more than dressing immodestly!
+Believe me, this involved more than dressing immodestly!
 But, dressing immodestly was certainly a symptom of my condition.
-As God gently showed me the error of my ways, not only did I start becoming a woman of chaste demeanor, I also started to become a woman of modest dress.
+As God gently showed me the error of my ways, not only did I start to become a woman of chaste behavior, I also started to become a woman of modest dress.